itucsdb1513/itucsdb1513/docs/developer/member3.rst

 | games        | integer | 1        | No          | No        |
 +--------------+---------+----------+-------------+-----------+

+   - *number* is the primary key
+   - *championship* (cha) holds the name of championship
+   - *year* is the year the championship will happen
+   - *players* is the total number of players in that championship
+   - *games* total number of games that will be played

 **SQL statement for initializing the upcoming events table :**